We don’t know when disaster or emergency will strike

 Here are a few tips:

-Education and TrainingAn ounce of prevention is worth a pound of cure.
+An ounce of prevention is worth a pound of cure.
 Of course, taking the time to train staff is exhausting.
 Showing the correct posture or tool for a task can be just as labor-intensive as the task itself.

 After becoming familiar with safety and its importance in the workplace, you must ensure that all equipment is functional and that working conditions are kept safe are also key elements in safety.

-Manage and Enforce Security Protocols
+- Manage and Enforce Security Protocols

-So, now that we know what to do, it's time to make sure everyone is doing the right thing.
+An entire fleet of cars can be monitored or tracked for performance and if they’re in possible danger.
 Keeping one person safe is fantastic!
 But the security of your business, the people your business provides services to, and the community your business belongs to is even better!

 When the going gets tough, we need to call the experts.
-Whether it’s occupational and worker safety or insurance experts, knowing when to ask for help is detrimental to success.
+Whether it’s occupational and worker safety or simply asking for guidance from insurance experts, knowing when to ask for help is detrimental to success.